Bankruptcy of FTX: Investigations

-Lawsuits and legal involvement

 Following the collapse of FTX, the Royal Bahamas Police Force launched a criminal investigation into the company.

 Anonymous sources cited by Bloomberg said that the office of the United States Attorney for the Southern District of New York had begun an investigation into FTX's collapse as of 14 November.

 The United States House Committee on Financial Services plans to conduct hearings in December on the collapse of FTX, and committee leaders said they would seek testimony from Bankman-Fried.

 On 15 November 2022, a class-action lawsuit was filed in Miami against Bankman-Fried and several celebrities, including American football quarterback Tom Brady and comedian Larry David, alleging the company engaged in deceptive practices; they are seeking damages.
 The lawsuit also named Gisele Bündchen, Steph Curry, Shaquille O'Neal, Udonis Haslem, David Ortiz, Trevor Lawrence, Shohei Ohtani, Naomi Osaka, and Kevin O'Leary.

-On 21 December 2022, both Caroline Ellison (former CEO of Alameda) and Gary Wang (former Chief Technology Officer of FTX) pled guilty to fraud and other charges and were cooperating with federal investigators in criminal case against Sam Bankman-Fried.
-In the signed agreements Ellison and Wang agreed to "cooperate fully" and "truthfully and completely disclose all information concerning all matters".
-On 3 January 2023, Bankman-Fried pled not guilty to fraud and other charges.
-His trial began in October 2023.
-On 2 November 2023, Bankman-Fried was found guilty of all charges.
+On 12 December 2022, the Royal Bahamas Police Force arrested Bankman-Fried at his Albany penthouse.
+On 21 December, both Caroline Ellison and Gary Wang (former Chief Technology Officer of FTX) pled guilty to fraud and other charges and signed agreements to "cooperate fully" with federal investigators in their criminal case against Bankman-Fried and "truthfully and completely disclose all information concerning all matters".
+On 3 January 2023, Bankman-Fried, having been extradited to the United States, pled not guilty to seven charges including wire fraud and conspiracy.
+His trial began in October 2023 and he was found guilty on all charges on 2 November.
+He was sentenced to 25 years in prison in March 2024.